anagh9/Assignement/README.md

 ##

-Collection is there upload that and use that
+"The collection has already been uploaded.
+Import it into Postman and use it."